 Released on August 5th, 2020 by Microsoft, Open Service Mesh (OSM) is a lightweight and Service Mesh Interace conformant (SMI).
 Open Service Mesh is a contemporary addition to the service mesh landscape.
 Using Envoy as its data plane proxy component and SMI specifications as it's control plane APIs, OSM draws lessons and code from existing service mesh projects, like Linkerd.
 The Open Service Mesh project has some miles to go as it is one of a growing list of choices available in the service mesh landscape.

-First pronounced to be SMI compliant by Meshery, the service mesh management plane, the first release of OSM supports a myriad of basic
+First pronounced to be SMI compliant by Meshery, the cloud native management plane, the first release of OSM supports a myriad of basic

 - Securing service to service links

 Get started with OSM using Meshery